diegoib/de-zoomcamp/1_intro/notes_1.md

 * enviromental variables: they can be set for the container
 * volumes: a way to map folders of the host machine to a folder in the container.
 As Postgres is a database, we need to keep the files in a file system to save records...

-Let's run a cli client for accesing the database.
+Let's run a cli client, from our computer (not from inside the container) for accesing the database.
 For that purpouse, we are going to use `pgcli`, and can be install with `pip`:

 ```bash
 pip install pgcli